-Place the beans in a 5- or 6-quart slow cooker with the water and remaining ingredients, except salt.
+Place the beans in a 5- or 6-quart slow cooker with the 3 cups of water and remaining ingredients, except the salt.

-Cover the slow cooker and cook on low setting for 4 to 6 hours, or until beans are soft.
+Cover the slow cooker and cook on the low setting for 4 to 6 hours, or until beans are soft.
 Stir a couple of times during cooking and add more water if necessary.
 Add salt, to taste.
-Serve the beans with cornbread, rice, a green salad or slaw.

 - Instead of diced ham, cook the peas with a large meaty ham hock or two small ham hocks.